 Thanks to the Blacks' generous ongoing support of all administrative and fundraising costs, 100% of every donation to MRA goes directly to melanoma research.
 MRA is ranked among the top five grant-giving disease foundations by Genetic Engineering & Biotechnology News (GEN).

 Our ultimate goal is to find a cure by funding the most promising melanoma research worldwide that will accelerate progress and improve outcomes for patients and all who are at risk.

-MRA is the largest private funder of melanoma research.
-To date, MRA has awarded $48 million to 116 research programs to make transforming advances in the prevention, diagnosis and staging, and treatment of melanoma, including research in biological causes of carcinogenesis, skin screening, biomarkers, imaging, immunotherapy, molecularly targeted therapy, and combination therapy.
+MRA is the largest non-profit funder of melanoma research.
+MRA-supported projects are vetted by a world-class Grant Review Committee.
+To date, MRA has awarded $110 million to 312 research programs to make transforming advances in the prevention, diagnosis and staging, and treatment of melanoma, including research in biological causes of carcinogenesis, skin screening, biomarkers, imaging, immunotherapy, molecularly targeted therapy, and combination therapy.

 MRA’s ability to fund wide-ranging research in melanoma is amplified by unique multi-faceted collaborations and partnerships with individuals, private foundations, and corporations.
 In fact, collaboration is at MRA's core—from the team approaches to research that we fund, to the way we find partners who can help us realize our vision.

 Our allies are also focused on increasing public knowledge about the seriousness of melanoma and ways to reduce risk and improve early detection.
 MRA is pleased to have the generous support of a growing list of corporate allies in the fight against melanoma to amplify our message and garner the resources necessary to advance our mission.